shreyasbhargava05/search-api/README.md

 This project is implemented API with two endpoint to perform a hybrid search in a table of 1 million records,

-# Follow below steps to set up the project:
+# Below are the steps to set up the project:

 ## Step 1: Create below tables